stashed/percona-xtradb/docs/clustered.md

 Here,

-- `.metadata.labels` specifies a `app.kubernetes.io/name: perconaxtradbs.kubedb.com` label that is used by KubeDB to watch this RestoreSession object.
 - `.spec.task.name` specifies the name of the Task CRD that specifies the necessary Functions and their execution order to restore a Percona XtraDB cluster.
 - `.spec.repository.name` specifies the Repository CRD that holds the backend information where our backed up data has been stored.
 - `.spec.target.replicas` specifies the number of PVCs where snapshot data will be restored.